devssx/JqxWeb/README.md

 # JqxWeb
-This project contains some examples of JQX with ASP.net
+This project contains some examples of JQX with ASPX (.NET)